RiccardoRossetto/meta-transactions-td8/README.md

 Deployment TX: [0xbc70ccbe629720c3e6a2ae09d20e1f967607247328a5f86fad1485d55f7c1647](0xbc70ccbe629720c3e6a2ae09d20e1f967607247328a5f86fad1485d55f7c1647)

-In the transaction above, it's possible to see the 10 MNT transfer to address A.
+In the transaction above, it's possible to see the 10 MNT transfered to address A.

 We then proceeded with deploying the BouncerProxy contract: